hinto-janai/someday/README.md

 `someday` is useful in situations where:

 Your data:
-- Is relatively cheap to clone
+- Is relatively cheap to clone (or de-duplicated)

 and if you have readers who:
 - Want to acquire the latest copy of data, lock-free